RenegadeMinds/helloworld/Hello World C++.md

 # Write the GetInitialStateInternal Method

 Next, our `GetInitialStateInternal` is similarly quite easy.
+It decides which network to run on and which block to start at.
+It's only ever used once, but it's critical to get it right.

 Start writing that method as shown below.

 	  xaya::GameStateData
 	  GetInitialStateInternal (unsigned& height, std::string& hashHex) override